mtulio/ansible-collection-k8s/README.md

-# ansible-collection-k8s-installer
+# Ansible Collection - mtulio.k8s

-Ansible Collection K8s installer (lab/wip)
+Documentation for the collection.